Naturah/naturah-shopify-theme/memory_bank/tasks.md

 This document outlines completed tasks, current priorities, and future tasks for the Naturah Shopify theme.
 It's designed to serve as a clear roadmap for any developer who continues work on this project.

+## Development Approach

+We're implementing the theme in two distinct phases:

+1. **Initial Implementation Phase**: Create a rough blockout of all necessary elements with basic brand styling and functionality to quickly get the overall structure in place.

+2. **Refinement Phase**: Once the initial implementation is complete, we'll go back through each section to add detailed styling enhancements, animations, and polish the user experience.

+This approach allows us to quickly build out the core functionality and structure before investing time in pixel-perfect design details.

 ## Completed Tasks

 ### Architecture & Setup